jacobmorrier/fast-er/docs/source/installation.rst

 Installation
 ============

-To install the package, execute the following commands:
+To install the Fast-ER package, execute the following commands:

 .. code-block:: python